orthanc-server/orthanc-setup-samples/docker/dicom-cfind-filter-lua/README.md

 This demo contains:

-- two orthanc containers that can comunicate in DICOM.
+- two orthanc containers that are configured to communicate in DICOM.
 - Orthanc B has installed a lua script to filter the C-Find requests.
 Check the `cfind-filter.lua` script in `orthanc-b` folder

 # Starting the setup